 "There is no better way to learn physics than by having a difficult problem to solve."

-Whether your interest is in increasing your engine's horsepower, getting more miles per gallon, or shaving tenths off your lap time on track day, you can use physics to understand the problems and determine the most effective solutions.
-Physics for Gearheads not only explains physics principles in language you can understand, it demonstrates how to use physics to your advantage to increase your car's performance and even improve your driving skills for racing.
+Whether your interest is in increasing your engine's horsepower, getting more miles per gallon, or shaving tenths off your lap time on a track day, you can use physics to understand the problems and determine the most effective solutions.
+Physics for Gearheads not only explains physics principles in a language you can understand, but it also demonstrates how to use physics to your advantage to increase your car's performance and even improve your driving skills for racing.

 Physics for Gearheads allows the reader to work in SI or British Engineering units so those unfamiliar with the metric system can follow easily and slowly incorporate it into their knowledge base.
-The accompanying list of chapters sounds daunting at first , but it simply describes physical functions and properties that apply to all your performance requirements.
+The accompanying list of chapters sounds daunting at first, but it simply describes physical functions and properties that apply to all your performance requirements.
 Some of it will require you to think a little harder, but it becomes almost second nature as the author reveals the scientific principles that govern everything you do.